pve/foobotapi/txt/cicd.md

 It turns out that setting up this trigger is slightly easier from the Google Cloud Source Repository, than from Github.

 We also want to be notified of build progress, e.g. through Slack.
 While StackdDriver does give us those features, Cloud Build surprisingly does not have that.
-Cloud Build just pushes a message to a PubSub topic.
+Cloud Build only pushes a message to a PubSub topic.
 It takes just another [specific Google Cloud Function](https://cloud.google.com/cloud-build/docs/configure-third-party-notifications) to push that to Slack.
 Managing that function can be done in a similar way as we are doing in this project, which makes this a bit recursive.